redhat-performance/quads/README.md

 INFO: Moving c08-h21-r630.example.com from cloud01 to cloud02 c08-h21-r630.example.com cloud01 cloud02
 ```

-In the above example the default move command was called ("/bin/echo").
-Obviously this is not very useful.
-In order for this to do something more meaningful, you should invoke the script with the --move-command option, which should be the path to a valid command.
+In the above example the default move command was called ```/bin/echo``` for illustration purposes.
+In order for this to do something more meaningful you should invoke the script with the ```--move-command``` option, which should be the path to a valid command.
 The script takes three arguments (hostname, current cloud, new cloud).

    - Move a host using --move-command